fbpx

 What Are Some Signs That a Mate’s Struggling?

 It can sometimes feel like it’s tricky to work out whether or not a pal of yours is having a rough one.
-However, if you’re in this situation, then there are a bunch of signs that can illuminate how they’re actually going.
+However, if you’re in this situation, then there are a bunch of signs that can illuminate how they’re going.

 “A key sign to look out for are changes in their behaviour or mood that seem out of character,” stated Spillane.
 “These changes could look like social withdrawal or isolation, agitation, more substance use, weight gain or weight loss, fatigue, or they might even talk about not feeling themselves recently.”